mabdelfattahm/certified-aws-solutions-architect-associate/2-deep-dive/advanced-s3.md

 - **MFA-Delete can be enabled/disabled only by the owner of the bucket (root account)!**
 - MFA-Delete currently can only be enabled using the CLI

+## S3 Force Encryption

+- Use a bucket policy and refuse any API call to PUT an S3 object without encryption headers
+- Use the “default encryption” option in S3
+- Note: Bucket Policies are evaluated before “default encryption”

 ## S3 Access Logs

 - For audit purposes we would want to log all access to S3 buckets